sap-tutorials/Tutorials/tutorials/sapui5-webide-display-list-details/sapui5-webide-display-list-details.md

 ---
-title: SAP UI5 - Display List Element Details
+title: SAPUI5 - Display List Element Details
 description: Add details to a list, making it a multi-line list element
 tags: [  tutorial>beginner, topic>html5, topic>sapui5, products>sap-hana-cloud-platform ]
 ---
 ## Prerequisites
  - **Proficiency:** Beginner

+ - **Web IDE** If you don't have the Web IDE open, follow these steps: [Enable and open the HANA Cloud Platform Web IDE](https://go.sap.com/developer/tutorials/sapui5-webide-open-webide.html)

  - **Tutorials:** This tutorial is part of a series.
 The previous tutorial is part 5: [Enable Routing in your Application](https://go.sap.com/developer/tutorials/sapui5-webide-enable-routing.html)

 ## Next Steps